ivano-donadi/KVN/README.md

 ## KVN training

-To train a model, ensure to have completed the TOD dataset annotation steps detailed above, then move to the `pvnet` directory.
+To train a model, ensure to have completed the TOD dataset annotation steps detailed above, then move to the `pvnet_dsac` directory.
 From here you can start training the model with the `pvnet_train_parallel.py` script:

 ```bash
 $ python3 pvnet_train_parallel.py -h